Brigham Young: In literature

-Arthur Conan Doyle based his first Sherlock Holmes novel, A Study in Scarlet, on Mormon history, mentioning Young by name.
-When asked to comment on the story, which had, "provoked the animosity of the Mormon faithful", Doyle noted, "all I said about the Danite Band and the murders is historical so I cannot withdraw that though it is likely that in a work of fiction it is stated more luridly than in a work of history."
-Doyle's daughter stated: "You know father would be the first to admit that his first Sherlock Holmes novel was full of errors about the Mormons."
+Arthur Conan Doyle gave Brigham Young a minor but pivotal in-person role in the Sherlock Holmes short novel A Study in Scarlet.
+Young appears here in a scene set in 1860, some time before the novel's publication in 1887.
+Doyle had based this work, the first Holmes story, in part on Mormon history and portrays the Mormons and Young unsympathetically.
+When asked to comment, Doyle responded that he "provoked the animosity of the Mormon faithful" and that "all I said about the Danite Band and the murders is historical so I cannot withdraw that though it is likely that in a work of fiction it is stated more luridly than in a work of history."
+Doyle's daughter stated that, "You know father would be the first to admit that his first Sherlock Holmes novel was full of errors about the Mormons."

 Mark Twain devoted a chapter and much of two appendices to Young in Roughing It.
 In the appendix, Twain describes Young as a theocratic "absolute monarch" defying the will of the U.S. government, and alleges using a dubious source that Young had ordered the Mountain Meadows massacre.

 Oliver Wendell Holmes Sr., talking about his fondness of trees, joked in his The Autocrat of the Breakfast-Table: "I call all trees mine that I have put my wedding-ring on, and I have as many tree-wives as Brigham Young has human ones."

+In Fitz-James O'Brien's 1857 short story, "My Wife's Tempter", Brigham Young is depicted as an "apostle of hell", whose villainous disciple compels the hero's wife to annul her marriage and marry a Mormon.

-In movies
+In film and television

-Young was played by Dean Jagger in the 1940 film Brigham Young.
-In the 1995 film The Avenging Angel, the role of Young was played by Charlton Heston.
-Brigham Young was also played by Terence Stamp in the 2007 film September Dawn.
+Young's character has appeared in a number of films.
+Dean Jagger played him in the eponymous 1940 film Brigham Young.
+In The Avenging Angel (1995), he is played by Charlton Heston.
+Terence Stamp plays him in the 2007 film September Dawn.
+In Hell on Wheels (2011–2016), he is portrayed by Gregg Henry.
+He is played by Scott Michael Campbell in the FX on Hulu miniseries Under the Banner of Heaven (2022).
+He is played by Kim Coates in the Netflix miniseries American Primeval (2025).

 In theater

-In the 2011 musical The Book of Mormon, Young is portrayed as a tyrannical American regional warlord, cursed by God to have a clitoris for a nose—a parable cautioning against female genital mutilation.
-He encounters Joseph Smith and attempts to ambush his party of Mormons, but, rather than engaging with "the Clitoris Man", Smith shows mercy, rubbing one of the frogs that God has given him to have sex with to cure his AIDS on Young's face, curing his AIDS, and so moving him that he decides to convert to the faith.
-Later, after taking up the mantle of Mormon leader following Smith's death from dysentery, Young is among those visited by Jesus and told to have as much sex as they possibly can, to ensure the propagation of the Mormon faith.
+In the 2011 satirical musical The Book of Mormon, Young is portrayed as a tyrannical American regional warlord, cursed by God to have a clitoris for a nose—a parable cautioning against female genital mutilation.